 Federal Government's Role

-the Internal Revenue Code and its special tax treatment of insurance products,
+the Internal Revenue Code and its tax provisions applying to insurers and insurance products,

-A second area of federal influence relates to the areas of health insurance and pensions.
-The federal government enacted Medicare and Medicaid -- a basic health care framework for the elderly and poor.
-The insurance industry responded with products that work in concert with that federally-created and administered framework, such as Medicare supplement policies and qualified long term care policies.
+The third area of federal influence concerns its ability to legislate in the areas of health insurance and pensions.
+In the area of health insurance, the federal government created standards for Medicare supplement policies first and then established criteria for qualified long term care policies.
 Subsequently, the passage of the Health Insurance Portability and Accountability Act (HIPAA), further defined the health insurance playing field.
-ERISA (The Employee Retirement Income Security Act) applies to employer provided benefit programs such as pensions and health care plans offered by HMOs.
+Recently, the Economic Growth and Tax Relief Reconciliation Act of 2001 made significant changes to pension regulation and contribution limits to qualified plans.
 Some observers expect that the federal government's move towards standardization will eventually apply to basic health care plans.

 The federal government, through the SEC, exerts considerable influence in both licensing and product registration of securities products, and that influence is increasing in the insurance industry due to the many new insurance products that have a dual character as insurance products and investment products.
 Although the federal government has considerable power to affect the insurance industry through regulation, the major burden of insurance regulation falls to the states.